wwang-chcn/ONTraC/tutorials/parameters.md

     --embedding-input=EMBEDDING_INPUT
                         Embedding file in csv format.
 The first column should be the cell name.
     --decomposition-cell-type-composition-input=DECOMPOSITION_CELL_TYPE_COMPOSITION_INPUT
-                        Decomposition outputed cell type compostion of each spot in csv format.
+                        Decomposition outputed cell type composition of each spot in csv format.
 The first column should be the spot name.
     --decomposition-expression-input=DECOMPOSITION_EXPRESSION_INPUT
                         Decomposition outputed expression of each cell type in csv format.
-The first column should be the cell type name corresponding to the columns name of decomposition outputed cell type compostion.
+The first column should be the cell type name corresponding to the columns name of decomposition outputed cell type composition.
     --preprocessing-dir=PREPROCESSING_DIR
                         Directory for preprocessing outputs.